Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 Pincher's Pro Tip

-American Home Shield and Choice Home Warranty both cap pool coverage at $3,000 per term — the highest limits available among major providers.
+American Home Shield and 2-10 Home Buyers Warranty both cap pool coverage at $3,000 per agreement term, the highest limits available among major providers.
 If your pool equipment is older or heavily used, these providers offer the most financial protection per dollar spent.

-Keep in mind that each service call also comes with a service fee of $60–$150, which you pay out of pocket regardless of whether the claim is approved.
-You'll also pay this fee if a technician is dispatched but the failure turns out to be excluded.
+Keep in mind that each service call also comes with a service fee of $75 to $150 in 2026, which you pay out of pocket regardless of whether the claim is approved.
+You will also pay this fee if a technician is dispatched but the failure turns out to be excluded.
+Some providers, like HomeMembership, use a much lower $25 per-claim deductible model, so service fees can vary widely.

 Smart Savings Made Simple!